What do positioning and sex have in common? Every generation thinks they invented it.

 Long-form writing may be a dying art.
 But if you love a good stemwinder, these are genuine, human-being-made articles that explore topics that don’t fit in a 600-word box.

-The great sci-fi writer Robert Heinlein once wrote, “Each generation thinks it invented sex; each generation is totally mistaken.
-Anything along that line today was commonplace both in Pompeii and in Victorian England; the differences lie only in the degree of coverup - if any.”
+The great sci-fi writer Robert Heinlein once wrote, “Each generation thinks it invented sex; each generation is totally mistaken.”
+I think you can say the same thing about positioning.

 I humbly submit that while I’m here to add whatever I can to the discipline of positioning, I have zero interest in redefining what it is.